Supporting small and medium-sized enterprises

 Lead executing agency: Ministry of Finance

-The Sri Lankan Government views the promotion of small and medium-sized enterprises (SMEs) as a key pillar in the country’s socio-economic development.
-Up until now, SMEs have often been insufficiently integrated into national and international economic cycles, especially in the northern and eastern parts of the island.
-Support services are generally only available in Western Province.
-This has a negative impact on the competitiveness and environmental sustainability of the few businesses in the northern and eastern regions of the country.
-The number of start-ups is therefore low, and there is little stimulus for innovation.
+For the Sri Lankan Government, the promotion of small and medium-sized enterprises (SMEs) is an important pillar of the country’s socio-economic development.
+Until now, SMEs have often been insufficiently integrated into national and international flows of income, especially in the north and east of the island.
+Support and public services for companies are usually only available in the Western Province.
+This has a negative impact on the competitiveness and environmental sustainability of the few companies in the north and east of the country.
+The number of start-ups is therefore low and there is little incentive for innovation.

-The project team will focus on four fields of activity:
+The project team focuses on five areas of action:

-- Innovation and entrepreneurship.
-The national innovation system is to be strengthened.
-Members of the population will also be encouraged to set up their own businesses, which will have a positive impact on integration.
+- Sri Lanka’s national innovation system and entrepreneurship in the country are to be strengthened.
+The project develops measures to encourage the population to establish businesses, which it is hoped will have a positive effect on social integration.